idapark/saliency-model-eye-tracking/README.md

 ---
 ## Experimental Setup
 - Setup: WebGazer was installed using Brew and Node.js.
 Dependencies were resolved using an older version of Node.js.
+To run the code, run the main.js file after the WebGazer has been installed.
 - Calibration: Participants were asked to calibrate the software by clicking dots while focusing on them.
 - Data Collection: Eye movements were recorded during interactions with three UI iterations of a Fazer Café website.
 - Analysis: Data was normalized, visualized, and analyzed using Python.